yrnmalone0/alx-low_level_programming/0x01-variables_if_else_while/README.md

 **6-print_numberz.c** - Prints all single digit numbers of base 10 starting from 0, followed by a new line and contains `putchar` function.

+**7-print_tebahpla.c** - Prints the lowercase alphabet in reverse, followed by a new line.